Siri-shh/PM-Internship-Scheme/README.md

 10. Environment Configuration
 11. Database Architecture
 12. API Overview (Exhaustive)
-13. Security, Authentication & Authorization
+13. Security, Authentication and Authorization
-14. Licensing & Legal Compliance
+14. Licensing and Legal Compliance
-15. Screenshots & Demo Guide
+15. Screenshots and Demo Guide
-16. Contributors

 ---

-## 1️⃣ Introduction & Vision
+## 1️ Introduction & Vision

 The **PM Internship Allocation Portal (SIH_BSoD)** is a full-stack platform built to manage the **end-to-end lifecycle of internship allocation** at a national scale.
 The system prioritizes **fairness, transparency, security, scalability, and auditability**, making it suitable for real-world government deployment.

 ---

-## 2️⃣ Problem Statement
+## 2️ Problem Statement

 Large-scale internship allocation programs face challenges such as: